marcopxt/marcopxt/README.md

 💡 I'm passionate about sharing knowledge and learning.
 Always open to new challenges and ready to face changes.

-Curently, I'm investigating the topics:
+Currently, I'm investigating the topics:

 1. Design and deployment of sweet corn breeding program pipeline through simulation;
 2. Validation and optimization methodologies in genomic prediction pipelines/hybrid prediction;